sigp/solidity-security-blog/README.md

 contract RecoverContract {
     constructor(address beneficiary) {
-        selfdestruct(beneficiary); // Don't deploy code.
+        selfdestruct(beneficiary); // don't deploy code.
 Return the ether stored here to the beneficiary.
     }
  }
 ```
 This contract allows you to store keyless ether (relatively safely, in the sense you can't accidentally miss the nonce)[^3].
 The `futureAddresses()` function can be used to calculate the first 127 contract addresses that this contract can spawn, by specifying the `nonce`.
 If you send ether to one of these addresses, it can be later recovered by calling the `retrieveHiddenEther()` enough times.
 For example, if you choose `nonce=4` (and send ether to the associated address), you will need to call `retrieveHiddenEther()` four times and it will recover the ether to the `beneficiary` address.

 This can be done without a contract.
 You can send ether to addresses that can be created from one of your standard Ethereum accounts and recover it later, at the correct nonce.
 Be careful however, if you accidentally surpass the transaction nonce that is required to recover your ether, your funds will be lost forever.